How (and Why) Companies Use Blind Auditions to Hire

 When using the blind audition method, organizations screen applicants without accessing information about colleges attended, previous employers, age, gender, race, ethnicity or socio-economic status.
 With this approach, recruiters can focus on skills, knowledge and other assets directly related to job performance.

+The job interview or "audition" typically requires applicants to complete some type of work sample, such as solving a skills-based problem.
 Work samples generated through the blind audition process are given the highest priority in the screening process since they provide concrete evidence that candidates can perform the tasks associated with the job.

 Employers gain the benefit of weeding out casual applicants and those without a strong work ethic, while job seekers can be assured they won't be unfairly prejudged.

 Common Blind Audition Software

 GapJumpers, a leader in the field, has produced a customizable platform for employers to conduct blind assessments of candidates.
 Employers can tap questions and challenges provided by GapJumpers or devise their own.
 GapJumpers research indicates that blind auditions yield a more diverse pool of candidates.
 For example, GapJumpers reports:

 - "Positive bias in hiring female candidates likely exists due to their performance on the audition and due to lack of diversity on the teams that they are applying to.
 (Approximately) 69.2% of preferred candidates from blind auditions were females."